Last Updated November 21, 2024

 Another related mistake is doing NO research and sending a pitch out to MANY reporters at once.
 This is spam and should NEVER be done, although media databases are set up to allow this to happen.

-The biggest mistake we found when speaking with communications folks is not researching who they're talking to when reaching out to the media.
+The biggest mistake was not researching the person you're emailing.
 65 of the 200 participants, or a whopping 32.5%, said that this is the most common mistake people make when pitching.

 This was by far the biggest gripe we came across because it speaks to the overall culture of careless, obnoxious, mass-spamming tactics.
-To put it nicely, not researching the journalist or publication is a huge, annoying waste of time and nobody likes it.
+To put it nicely, not researching the relevant journalist or publication is a huge, annoying waste of time, and nobody likes it.

-To avoid this, do your research.
-Take the extra time out and contact the right person, at the right email, with their name spelled properly.
+How to avoid making this mistake: Do your research!
+Take the extra time out and contact the right person, at the right email, at a relevant publication, with their name spelled properly.
 Everyone wins!
 And it's the biggest, more sure-fire way to differentiate yourself from the competition.

 Mistake #2: Not providing value